 James insists faith without works is good for nothing because it cannot save us, (James 2:14).
 Now some of you might wonder, why then Paul taught salvation is by faith alone and not by works.
 But James isn’t saying we are saved by works.
 He is saying we are saved by faith verified by our works!
 (James 2:15-16).

 What type of works are able to verify our faith?
-They are definitely not works such as observing religious rituals or keeping of traditions because in James 2:8 we are told the following.
+They are definitely not works such as observing religious rituals or keeping of traditions.
+For James 2:8 says this.

 But if you fulfill the royal law as expressed in this scripture, “You shall love your neighbor as yourself,” you are doing well.